The Lapidus Center for the Historical Analysis of Transatlantic Slavery Welcomes

 In addition to its long-term program, the Lapidus Center also offers short-term fellowship opportunities for continuous periods of up to three consecutive months.
 These short-term fellowships assist researchers with access to collection material at the Schomburg Center, which are not readily available elsewhere.
 The 2021-22 short-term fellows include:

-- Dr. Dennis Tyler (Assistant Professor of English, Fordham University), In the Skins of Our Ancestors
+- Dr. Dennis Tyler (Associate Professor of English, Fordham University), In the Skins of Our Ancestors

 The Lapidus Center for the Historical Analysis of Transatlantic Slavery—funded by a generous $2.5 million gift from Ruth and Sid Lapidus matched by The New York Public Library—is the only facility of its kind based in a public research library.
 Its residency program is designed to address three goals: to encourage research and writing on the slave trade, slavery, and anti-slavery in the Atlantic world; to promote and facilitate interaction among the participants including fellows funded by other sources and to facilitate the dissemination of the researchers’ findings through lectures, publications, and the ongoing Schomburg Center Colloquium and Seminar Series.
 Applicants must indicate in their proposal how they propose to use the resources of the Schomburg Center.
 For more information about the Lapidus Center and its Fellowship, visit http://www.lapiduscenter.org/